march42/eclipse-mosquitto/docker/appuser/README.md

 - uid and gid can be specified at build time with `--build-arg APP_UID={uid}` and`--build-arg APP_GID={gid}`
 - uid and gid can be specified at runtime with `--env HOST_UID={uid}` and `--env HOST_GID={gid}`
+- changing of uid/gid will fail, if uid/gid already used

 ## Running without a configuration file
 Mosquitto 2.0 requires you to configure listeners and authentication before it